intelfy/granterstellar/docs/proposals.md

 - Proposal content is stored as JSONB.
 Keep a `schema_version` field for forward compatibility.
 - Prefer PATCH for frequent autosaves; send minimal deltas when possible.
 - RLS is enforced at the DB level; always include the correct scope header so policies and quotas evaluate correctly.
+- AI formatting/final pass: after all sections approved, the SPA may call `/api/ai/format` to produce a polished variant for export; underlying export still consumes stored JSONB.